freeDSP/freeDSP-aurora/SOURCES/WEBAPP/ESP32/README.md

 4. Move the `ESPAsyncWebServer` folder to your Arduino IDE installation libraries folder.

-## Installing the Async TCP Library for ESP32 (if you haven't done yet)
+## Installing the Async TCP Library for ESP32

 The ESPAsyncWebServer library requires the AsyncTCP library to work.
 Follow the next steps to install that library: